 Where Social Security Taxes Go

-The bulk of the FICA tax revenue goes towards funding the United States government's Social Security trusts.
-These trusts are legally "earmarked," or solely designated, to fund the programs administered by the Social Security Administration:
+The bulk of the FICA tax revenue goes to funding the U.S. government's Social Security trusts.
+These trusts are solely designated to fund the programs administered by the Social Security Administration, including:

-The Social Security tax revenue that is collected from current wage earners (i.e., anyone who has FICA taxes deducted from a paycheck) is put into the trusts, which in turn fund the monthly benefits to:
+The Social Security tax revenue that's collected from wage earners and employers is placed into these trusts, which in turn fund the monthly benefits to these individuals:

-- retirees and their spouses who have qualified for Social Security (retirement benefits)
+- Retirees and their spouses who have qualified for Social Security

-- surviving spouses and minor children of workers who have died (survivor benefits)
+- Surviving spouses and minor children of workers who have died

-Costs associated with administering the plan also come directly from the trusts, but they're pretty minimal: less than one cent out of every dollar collected pays for administrative costs, according to the Social Security Administration.
+Costs associated with administering the plan also come directly from these trusts, but they're minimal: Less than one cent out of every dollar collected pays for administrative costs, according to the Social Security Administration.

 The taxes collected can exceed the cost of current benefits.
-When this occurs, the money is put in the trusts and invested to pay for future program benefits.
+The money is put in the trusts and invested to pay for future program benefits when this occurs.

-These investments allow the United States government to essentially borrow against the surplus to fund other parts of the government.
-It is this practice (among other concerns about the Social Security programs) that has many worried about the longevity of these Social Security programs.
-But so far, the government has also repaid its loans from the Social Security trusts — with interest.
+Investments made from the funds placed in these trusts allow the federal government to essentially borrow against the surplus to fund other parts of the government.
+This practice has many worried about the longevity of these Social Security programs, but the government has repaid its loans from the Social Security trusts with interest so far.